Address/Location: 200 W. Island Ave., San Diego 92101

 The New Children’s Museum in San Diego is a fun, interactive museum that’s all about helping kids think, play, and create through hands-on exhibitions, engaging art-making activities, artistic performances, and educational programs.

 The New Children’s Museum is filled with exciting finds, intriguing and interactive exhibits, and meaningful activities for all ages.
 Each year, leading artists create specifically designed and commissioned pieces of contemporary art with tactile features that appeal to kids, rather than recreate existing art to suit a younger generation.
 Throughout the museum, hands-on art and exhibits hold the attention of children of all ages, ranging from toddlers and teens.

 About the Museum

-The original Museum opened in 1983 in La Jolla as the Children’s Museum, and moved to its current location at a downtown La Jolla warehouse in 1993.
+The original Museum opened in 1983 in La Jolla as the Children’s Museum, and moved to its current location at a downtown San Diego warehouse in 1993.
 In 2008, the Museum reopened as The New Children’s Museum – with the word “new” signifying their focus on commissioning contemporary artists to create full scale art installations for children to engage with and explore.
 The Museum is housed in a dynamic space designed by visionary and award-winning architect Rob Wellington Quigley and is one of the first green museums in California.
-In 2018, the Museum celebrated 35 years in San Diego and 10 years as The New Children’s Museum.
+In 2018, the Museum celebrated 35 years in San Diego, and 10 years as The New Children’s Museum.